CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Chain-of-Thought(CoT)-Self-Instruct

 \section{Chain-of-Thought(CoT)-Self-Instruct}

-(CoT)-Self-Instruct is an approach to generate high quality synthetic data for training using reasoning.
-We first assume access to a language model, and a small amount of high quality human-annotated seed data.
+CoT-Self-Instruct is an approach to generate high-quality synthetic data for training using reasoning.
+We first assume access to a language model, and a small amount of high-quality human-annotated seed data.
 We consider both verifiable reasoning domains, and non-verifiable general instruction following.
-Our approach involves two stages: \begin{enumerate} \item Synthetic Instruction Creation with Chain-of-Thought (CoT): given sample human-annotated seed instructions, we instruct the LLM to reason step by step to come up with instructions of similar complexity and domain. \item Synthetic Instruction Curation: we curate the generated synthetic data to keep only high-quality instructions for self-training. \end{enumerate} We then train LLMs using the generated high quality synthetic instructions.
-We describe each stage in turn.
+Our approach involves two stages: \begin{enumerate} \item Synthetic Instruction Creation with Chain-of-Thought (CoT): given sample human-annotated seed instructions, we instruct the LLM to reason step-by-step to come up with instructions of similar complexity and domain. \item Synthetic Instruction Curation: we curate the generated synthetic data to keep only high-quality instructions for self-training. \end{enumerate} We then train LLMs using the generated high-quality synthetic instructions.
+Below, we describe each stage in turn.